 - (i) the Wholesale Tariffs (see table 1) less the avoided costs per billable property (see table 2); and - (ii) Quarterly information provided by the NAV on: - (a) the actual number of connected households and non-households within the area; and - (b) where appropriate, any non-household consumption within the area; and - (iii) meter readings from the bulk water meter, or in their absence forecast meter readings.
-Sewerage Services will be based on either the volume of water supplied less the standard sewage abatement of 10% or, where appropriate, a Bulk Sewage Discharge meter.
+Sewerage Services will be based on either the volume of water supplied less the standard sewage abatement of 10% (as grossed-up for non-household connections) or, where appropriate, a Bulk Sewage Discharge meter.